 Mass media very often make an item not just out of the "facts" of the case, but about the debates on the validity of these facts in other media channels.

-What we observe here suggests a changed media environment in which it would be wrong to see social media as just echo chambers for what was produced in more traditional media channels.
+What we observe here suggests a changed media environment - now called the hybrid media system - in which it would be wrong to see social media as just echo chambers for what was produced in more traditional media channels.
 They now must be placed alongside those more traditional channels, as echo chambers, surely, but also in two other capacities: as critical producers of news in the strict sense of the term; and as the critical producers of the criteria for "real" and "fake" news.
 This latter capacity is what makes their position in this new media environment inevitably controversial, but nonetheless of extreme importance for understanding the present structure and dynamics of the public sphere and public opinion - a key concept for defining democracy.